Federal Government Caught Stealing

 The Department of Government Efficiency (DOGE) aims to eliminate fraud, waste and abuse throughout all facets of our Federal Government, and that goes both ways.

-Payments that should be stopped, should be stopped and payments that should be made, should be made.
+Payments that should be stopped should be stopped and payments that should be made should be made.

 We're confident DOGE will agree that intellectual property theft cannot be justified, especially at massive scale.

 This approach incentivizes greater misconduct: the bigger the theft, the bigger the discount.
-That's not right.

-Contact Attorney:
+Contact Us